Chobin Zukeran

-Chobin Zukeran (瑞慶覧 長敏, Zukeran Chōbin) was the mayor of Nanjō, Okinawa, and a former member of the House of Representatives of Japan, representing Okinawa 4th district (southern Okinawa Island and the Sakishima Islands).
+Chobin Zukeran (瑞慶覧 長敏, Zukeran Chōbin) is a Japanese former politician who was the mayor of Nanjō, Okinawa, and a former member of the House of Representatives of Japan, representing Okinawa 4th district (southern Okinawa Island and the Sakishima Islands).

 Political career

-Zukeran was elected to the House of Representatives in the 2009 Japanese general election, representing the Okinawa 4th district.
+Zukeran defeated Kozaburo Nishime (LDP) and was elected to the House of Representatives in the 2009 Japanese general election, representing Okinawa 4th district.

 He is an outspoken proponent of the removal of American bases from Okinawa.